bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-openpgp.md

     After copying your keys to Yubikey, your local keys will be deleted every time.
 You must re-import your keys from your backup in order to move them to each Yubikey you want to store them on.

-    After your final Yubikey has been updated, do not restore your local keys from backup.
-Let them stay in your keyring as STUBS ONLY.
+    ***After your final Yubikey has been updated, do not restore your local keys from backup.*** Let them stay in your keyring as STUBS ONLY.
 This ensures that you can now only access your keys by having a Yubikey present.

-### One final note ...
+## Which Yubikey to Use?

 If you have multiple Yubikeys that you've configured with identical OpenPGP keys, note that the GnuPG Keyring will only ever remember the last Yubikey used to stub out your keys.